Xinkey62/solana-airdrop/README.md

 - Edit 'settings.json' to configure which projects you want to use for transactions
 - Edit the RPC to your own or Shyft's

+!!!
+DO NOT USE YOUR MAIN WALLETS!
+PROTOCOLS CAN BE HACKED AND YOU LOSE YOUR MONEY !!!
 ### Config

 ```